With most Americans owning a cellphone, more people have access to the 911 service than ever before.

 In a crisis, every second counts.
 So, the less time you have to spend explaining your situation, the better.

-911 outages occur far more often than you’d like to think.
+911 problems like outages occur far more often than you’d like to think.
 Lapses in service happen many times a year, sometimes affecting over ten states at a time.

 As terrifying as it may sound, thousands of calls for help get dropped due to network issues or system bugs every year.

 Police and fire departments typically post their public numbers on social media during an outage.
 But if you’re unaware and you or a loved one is in serious trouble, the consequences could be dire.

 5. Misuse & Abuse